Get a little green to back your green efforts

 Reducing Building Cooling Costs Project

 The Reducing Building Cooling Costs Project is located in the Woodruff Memorial Research Library’s West Wing.
 The West Wing has three supply fans: two which serve the West Wing except for the Division of Animal Resources (DAR) zone, and a third smaller fan serving only the DAR.
 Previously, the air going to the rest of the building needed to be over-cooled by 5 degrees Fahrenheit to maintain temperatures in DAR.
 The Sustainability Fund project added a secondary cooling coil dedicated to the DAR zone, allowing the building to stop over-cooling the air to the rest of the West Wing.
-This project was completed in October with an initial cost of $61,000 and an estimated payback time of two years.
+This project was completed with an initial cost of $61,000 and an estimated payback time of two years.

 The Air Change Project